TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-patchandupdate-oemupdate.md

 ## **Recommended Steps**

 1. Ask your OEM how to be notified of updates
-2. To apply OEM updates, follow the process outlined in [Apply OEM updates](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem)
+1. To apply OEM updates, follow the process outlined in [Apply OEM updates](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem)
+1. Complete any prerequisites as needed, such as [configuring the hardware vendor VM](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem#configure-hardware-vendor-vm)
-3. If you encounter an issue while applying an OEM update on Azure Stack Hub, refer to your OEM’s [reference material or support contact information](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem#oem-contact-information)
+1. If you encounter an issue while applying an OEM update on Azure Stack Hub, refer to your OEM’s [reference material or support contact information](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem#oem-contact-information)

 ## **Recommended Documents**